surniaulula/wpsso-rrssb/readme.txt

 == Screenshots ==

 01. WPSSO RRSSB example showing the *Ridiculously Responsive Social Sharing Buttons* enabled (with the default stylesheet) in the CSS sidebar, content text, and widget.
-02. WPSSO RRSSB example showing a WooCommerce product page with *Ridiculously Responsive Social Sharing Buttons* in the CSS sidebar, short and long product descriptions (Premium add-on).
+02. WPSSO RRSSB example showing a WooCommerce product page with *Ridiculously Responsive Social Sharing Buttons* in the CSS sidebar, short and long product descriptions.
-03. WPSSO RRSSB Sharing Buttons tab in the Document SSO metabox allows you to fine-tune and customize the text used by several social sharing websites (Premium add-on).
+03. WPSSO RRSSB Sharing Buttons tab in the Document SSO metabox allows you to fine-tune and customize the text used by several social sharing websites.
 04. WPSSO RRSSB Responsive Buttons settings page.
 05. WPSSO RRSSB Responsive Styles settings page.